Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

    this if another patch you are using already uses the default provided address.
 3. Apply this patch with ASAR.
 4. If !AlwaysEnabled is 0, enable it in a level by setting the !FreeRAM address:
-   - Option 1 - Copy library\StickySprites.asm from the download package into UberASM's
+   - Option 1 - Copy library\StickySprites.asm into UberASM's library folder.
+To
-             library folder.
-To enable, call `jsl StickySprites_Enable`.
+                enable, call `jsl StickySprites_Enable`.
 To disable, call `jsl StickySprites_Disable` (only needed if it has been enabled).
    - Option 2 - Set the !FreeRAM address to a nonzero value in your level code where you want to enable it.